Tropical Forestry (International Commonwealth Scholarship) MSc by Distance Learning

 - Hyd: 3 year part-time for completion of the MSc

 The School of Natural Sciences offers a postgraduate distance-learning programme in Tropical Forestry available to mature students from across the globe.
 It is also available to international students who have been awarded a scholarship by the Commonwealth Scholarship Commission (CSC).
-We have secured CSC scholarships for 2019 entry.
-Up to 10 scholarships are available for applicants from the following developing commonwealth countries: Ghana, Guyana, Kenya, Lesotho, Malawi, Papua New Guinea, Tanzania, Uganda and Zambia.
+We have secured CSC scholarships for 2020 entry.
+Up to 10 scholarships are available for applicants from the following developing commonwealth countries: Ghana, Guyana, India, Kenya, Lesotho, Malawi, Mozambique, Nigeria, Rwanda, Sierra Leone, Sri Lanka, Tanzania, The Gambia, Uganda and Zambia.

-The scholarships are worth £18,000 to cover tuition fees, plus a generous bursary to enable scholars to attend a two-week study tour scheduled to be held overseas in July/August 2021.
+Scholarships are worth £18,000, which covers tuition fees and a generous bursary to enable scholars to attend a compulsory two-week study tour scheduled to be held overseas in July/August 2021.
 A small study grant is also available to help scholars with study costs associated with distance learning (e.g. internet usage).
-The current scholarships are only available for entrants who are able to start the programme in September 2019.
+The current scholarships are only available for entrants who are able to start the programme in September 2020.

 MSc Tropical Forestry is a part-time programme that is completed in three years.
 Taught modules make up the first two years, while the third year is dedicated to the final dissertation project.
 The programme builds on the existing links and strengths of the highly successful forestry masters and PhD programmes in the School of Natural Sciences: MSc Environmental Forestry, MSc Agroforestry, MSc Sustainable Forest Management (SUFONAMA), MSc Sustainable Tropical Forestry (SUTROFOR) and Forest and Nature for Society (FONASO).
 The SUFONAMA, SUTROFOR and FONASO programmes were developed by European Masters consortiums and funded by the EU Erasmus Mundus programme.